Kamohaker/organizer_2.0/README.md

 App is build with React Native framework.
 Main language is JavaScript.
 In project I used Native Base library.

 ### Instalation
-To run aplication Node.js, Expo are require.
+To run aplication Node.js, Expo and Xampp are require.

+Database setup:
+1.Copy organizer folder from database folder to htdocs on your pc.
+2.Run file organizer.sql in your database on Xampp server.

 Project download:
 1. Clone a Git repository with the command: git clone https://github.com/Kamohaker/organizer_2.0.git